Richard Kuklinski: Trial and incarceration

+During his incarceration, Kuklinski granted interviews to prosecutors, psychiatrists, criminologists, and writers.
+Several television producers also spoke to Kuklinski about his criminal career, upbringing, and personal life.
+These talks culminated in three televised documentaries known as The Iceman Tapes, broadcast on HBO in 1992, 2001, and 2003.
+According to his daughter, Merrick Kuklinski, her mother convinced Richard to do the interviews and she was paid "handsomely" for them.
+In the last installment, The Iceman and the Psychiatrist, Kuklinski was interviewed by forensic psychiatrist Park Dietz in 2002.
+Dietz stated he believed Kuklinski suffered from antisocial personality disorder plus paranoid personality disorder.
+Writers Anthony Bruno and Philip Carlo wrote biographies of Kuklinski.
+Kuklinski's wife, Barbara, received a share of the profits from the Bruno book.

 Death

-In October 2005, after nearly 18 years in prison, Kuklinski was diagnosed with Kawasaki disease (an inflammation of the blood vessels).
+In October 2005, after nearly eighteen years in prison, Kuklinski was diagnosed with Kawasaki disease.
 He was transferred to a secure wing at St. Francis Medical Center in Trenton, New Jersey.
-Although he had asked doctors to make sure they revived him if he developed cardiopulmonary arrest (or risk of heart attack), his then-former wife Barbara had signed a "do not resuscitate" order.
-A week before his death, the hospital called Barbara to ask if she wished to rescind the instruction, but she declined.
+Although he had asked doctors to make sure they revived him if he developed cardiopulmonary arrest, his former wife Barbara had signed a "do not resuscitate" order.
+A week before his death, the hospital called Barbara to ask if she wished to rescind the instruction but she declined.
 Kuklinski died at age 70 on March 5, 2006.
-At the request of Kuklinski's family, noted forensic pathologist Michael Baden reviewed his autopsy report.
+At the request of Kuklinski's family, forensic pathologist Michael Baden reviewed his autopsy report.
 Baden confirmed that Kuklinski died of cardiac arrest and had been suffering with heart disease and phlebitis.

-Michael Shannon played Kuklinski in the 2012 film The Iceman loosely based on Anthony Bruno's book The Iceman: The True Story of a Cold-Blooded Killer.
-The film was directed by Ariel Vromen and also stars Winona Ryder, Ray Liotta, Stephen Dorff, and Chris Evans.
-Another movie about Kuklinski which was to star Mickey Rourke in the title role was announced in 2010 but ultimately never made.